 I would only knead up to a point, when the dough just starts to come together (or even better, very coarse crumb mixture) and then knead the dough by hand.
 Completely kneading by machine can make the dough tough and dry.

 As a reader Trina, stated “The dough does come together with elbow grease.
 I wouldn’t add more butter, it just takes kneading and I found that the mixer does not bring it together, you need to get in there with your hands”.

 Powdered sugar will help keep the cookies soft for longer and it helps to keep the cookies from spreading while baking.

 Brown sugar will make a softer cookie and a subtle caramel flavor.
 Because brown sugar can increase spreading in cookies it is a good idea to chill the dough and the cookies before baking.

-Be sure to use a high protein, at least 11.5 – 12%, my flour is about 13%, a low protein flour will cause the cookies to spread, and believe me refrigerating the dough will not help.
+Be sure to use a higher protein flour, at least 11%, which is most all purpose flours, a low protein flour will cause the cookies to spread, and believe me refrigerating the dough will not help.

 I have recently discovered that a lot of people add corn starch (my Mom’s fourth ingredient) to cookie and cake recipes, the reason is because it adds softness to the finished cookie or cake.
 It also helps keep the dough from spreading.

 To add a twist I even topped a couple of big stars with some Nutella and one with jam, then put some crumbled up dough on top and then baked them.
 You could also dip the baked cookies in melted chocolate, or sprinkle some nuts, coconut or even nonpariels before baking.

 To keep the cookies from spreading it is best to beat the butter and sugar just until combined and not creamed (of course this also depends on the type of cookie), for some cookies including some icing sugar in the mixture also keeps the cookies from spreading.